rm-hull/luma.oled/README.md

     regmap_i2c              1661  3 snd_soc_pcm512x,snd_soc_wm8804,snd_soc_core

-If you dont see the I2C drivers, alter */etc/modules* and add the following two lines and reboot:
+If you dont see the I2C drivers, alter */etc/modules* and add the following two lines:

     i2c-bcm2708
     i2c-dev

+And alter */etc/modprobe.d/raspi-blacklist.conf* and comment out the line:

+   blacklist i2c-bcm2708

+Then reboot.

-And that the device is communicating properly (if using a rev.1 board, use 0 for the bus not 1):
+Next check that the device is communicating properly (if using a rev.1 board, use 0 for the bus not 1):

     $ i2cdetect -y 1